Krispy Kreme Logo

 Krispy Kreme Logo 1978

 After the redesign, the logo became much simpler.
-The developers removed all the fine details and curls on the letters, and they were made printed.
+The developers removed all the fine details and curls on the printed letters.
 As a result, an emblem with slanted flowing sans-serif symbols was approved.
-But each word from the company’s name remained on its segment of the “wings” or “ship,” which resembled a double figure.
+However, each word from the company’s name remained in its segment of the “wings” or “ship,” which resembled a double figure.
 Above it, in the middle, was an ellipse with two “K”s.
 Instead of crowns, miniature squares were visible above them.
 At the same time, the red and white colors were swapped: everything that used to be red became white and vice versa.

 1991 – 2017